typelevel/Laika/docs/02-running-laika/02-library-api.md

 the `laika-io` module expands on the core API to add this functionality:

 @:image(../img/io-api.png) {
-  title = Anatomy of the IO API
+  alt = Anatomy of the IO API
-  width = 602px
+  intrinsicWidth = 602px
+  intrinsicHeight = 417px
 }

 The blue elements of the API are identical to the pure transformer.